StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 ### Installing Python

 This script is written in Python and therefore must be installed to run.
-The version of Python should work with any version `3.8` or greater.
+The script should work with Python version `3.8` or greater.
 I have tested it with `3.8.19` and `3.12.4`.
 Here is a super short bullet point guide on how to install Python for Linux and Windows:

 **Linux:**